 For projects that utilize HOME, NHTF, CDBG-DR, TCAP funds, the project team must submit ALL development draws to DCA for review and approval by the DCA stipulated due dates.
 This includes soft cost only draws or when seeking other sources of funding.

 All properties funded with a DCA Georgia Housing and Finance Authority (GHFA) administered loan and/or grant must meet all the requirements in this manual for GHFA funded properties unless a waiver is granted by DCA.
-Funding sources include, but are not limited to: HOME,

 NHTF, CDBG-DR, TCAP.

-NOTE: HOME Agreement: “The failure to send GHFA all Draw Requests, as required by this section, is an Event of Default”.

 There are two sets of DCA draw procedures to follow: one for the monthly interim draws and one for the final retainage draw.
-The DCA 2023 GHFA Monthly Interim Draw Process document will guide the teams through the interim draws (loan closing draw through the 100% complete draw), and the DCA 2023 GHFA Construction Closeout Process document will guide the team through the Contractor’s final retainage pay app and the GHFA construction closeout process.
+The DCA 2024 GHFA Quarterly Incremental Interim Draw Process document will guide the teams through the interim draws (loan closing draw through the 100% complete draw), and the DCA 2024 GHFA Construction Closeout Process document will guide the team through the Contractor’s final retainage pay app and the GHFA construction closeout process.

-NOTE: See additional requirements indicated in the 2023 HOME Manual
+NOTE: See additional requirements indicated in the 2024 HOME Manual